esl/MongooseIM/doc/modules/mod_stream_management.md

 ### Options

 * `buffer_max` (default: 100): Buffer size for messages yet to be acknowledged.
-* `ack_freq` (default: 1): Frequency of ack requests sent from server to client, e.g. 1 means a request after each stanza, 3 means a request after each 3 stanzas.
+* `ack_freq` (default: 1): Frequency of ack requests sent from the server to the client, e.g. 1 means a request after each stanza, 3 means a request after each 3 stanzas.
 * `resume_timeout` (default: 600): Timeout for the session resumption.
 Sessions will be removed after the specified number of seconds.

 ### Example Configuration